Moxirboy/ProdCheck/README.md

 ProdCheck is a comprehensive product monitoring and enforcement tool designed to help businesses safeguard their brand integrity and maintain compliance in online marketplaces.
 Similar to Trackstreet's system, ProdCheck automates the process of tracking product listings, monitoring potential violations, and ensuring that authorized resellers comply with brand policies.

+## Note

+Make sure to configure the necessary environment variables in the `.env` file and set up Firebase configuration in the internal configuration engine.
+Firebase is used for key services within the system, and proper configuration is crucial for the system to function correctly.

 ## Features

 - **Automated Product Monitoring**: Continuously track product listings across multiple online platforms to detect unauthorized sellers, price violations, and counterfeit products.